MokeDuck/project.firebase-chat/README.md

 You'll want to use [document.createElement](https://developer.mozilla.org/en-US/docs/Web/API/document.createElement) to create the message element, [setAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element.setAttribute) to set its attributes, and [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node.textContent) to put the message body inside if.
 There are many more sophisticated HTML template systems, but we're only creating a few elements in this project, so let's do it the old fashioned way.

 You can test out your log with [chat-log-test.html](chat-log-test.html), which is just an empty document with a `<chat-log>` in it.
+(You can just load the file up in Chrome).
 You should be able to call `log.append` from the Javascript console like so:

     log.append({user: 'ashi', ts: 0, msg: 'hi'});